 They will take a stool sample and send it to a laboratory for analysis.
-Cryptosporidiosis can be difficult to detect, so the doctor may request more than one stool sample over several days.
+Cryptosporidiosis can be difficult to detect, so the doctor may request

 The stool culture can reveal the presence of the parasite.
 It can help rule out other infectious agents, too.

 Antigen detection assays can confirm a diagnosis.
 Antigens are toxic or foreign substances in the body that trigger an immune response, and these tests highlight their presence.

 Polymerase chain reaction tests can also help identify the particular species of Cryptosporidium.

 A doctor may use an ultrasound to check for

 This, combined with laboratory testing, may help the doctor

 Finally, an endoscopic retrograde cholangiopancreatography may confirm the diagnosis of biliary disease that can occur due to Cryptosporidium.

 There are several treatment and management options for cryptosporidiosis.
 Most cases are self-limiting and require no treatment other than supportive care.